 Coat hangers, ties and belts taken by the burglars were found by children beneath a culvert on County Road H leading to Marquette.
 The culprits were not caught.

 Warnke’s plans for a garage finally reached fruition in 1928.

-Princeton Republic, July 26, 1928 – “In a deal consummated last week Friday between Mrs. Herman Warnke and Dickenson Bros, of Bloomer, Wis., the latter took over the ownership of the Warnke building now occupied by the K. Manthey gents furnishing store, C. Kinkel tailor shop and G. Radtke, cobbler.
+Princeton Republic, July 26, 1928 – “In a deal consummated last week Friday between Mrs. Herman Warnke and Dickinson Bros, of Bloomer, Wis., the latter took over the ownership of the Warnke building now occupied by the K. Manthey gents furnishing store, C. Kinkel tailor shop and G. Radtke, cobbler.
 Dickinson Bros., we are informed, will arrange the building for a garage and will deal in automobiles and will take possession in the very near future.”

 The Dickinsons also made a splash as the first people to base a Pheasant biplane at the new Princeton airport in 1929.
 “What a fine thing it is to have men of vision, men who blaze the way,” the Republic noted.